 By Mark Ard

-Every year, students schedule their Step 1 exam in high (anxiety-ridden) hopes that they will be able to coalesce and synthesize two years of knowledge in just one to eight weeks of dedicated prep time.
+Every year, students schedule their USMLE Step 1 exam in high (anxiety-ridden) hopes that they will be able to coalesce and synthesize two years of knowledge in a few short weeks of dedicated prep time.
 It’s stressful.
-In fact, you may not have known how stressful it was when you scheduled your ideal test date months in advance so you could enjoy three weeks of vacation and work on your tan before rotations.
+In fact, you may not have known how stressful it was when you scheduled your ideal test date months in advance, thinking you might be able to squeeze in three weeks of vacation and work on your tan before rotations.
 Maybe you need more time to study, and that’s ok.
 Don’t let people drag you down for wanting to work harder.

-Or maybe you got to the testing facility and they called your name (game time!) only to tell you to go home, the security camera isn’t working, you need to reschedule.
-After you salvage your heart from its resting spot on your pyloric sphincter, you need to deal with Prometric in a cool calm and collected way.
+Or maybe you got to the testing facility and they called your name (game time!) only to tell you, “Sorry, but the security camera isn’t working today, so you’ll need to go home and reschedule your test.”
+After you salvage your heart from its resting spot on your pyloric sphincter, you need to deal with Prometric in a cool, calm, and collected way.

-First, contact their USMLE specific customer support: 800-633-3926 (It’s kind of a hard number to find, especially on a smartphone in a parking lot).
+First, contact their USMLE specific customer support line: 800-633-3926 (It’s kind of a hard number to find, especially on a smartphone in a parking lot).

-If you are rescheduling because you don’t feel ready (a perfectly rational feeling), keep in mind some facts:
+If you are rescheduling because you don’t feel ready—which, again, is a perfectly rational feeling—keep in mind some facts:

 - It is free to reschedule within your testing block, more than 30 days in advance